RamiNawam/Chess/README.md

 **To-Do List for PvP Mode:**

 - **Fix King Available Spots:** Ensure the king can only move to valid positions, avoiding checks.
+FIXED
 - **Implement Castling:** Enable the special king and rook move under the correct conditions.
 - **Detect Checkmate and End Game:** Accurately determine when a player is in checkmate and conclude the game appropriately.
 - **Implement Draw Conditions:** Recognize draw scenarios, including threefold repetition and stalemate.